lawmurray/Birch.Eclipse/README.md

 The Birch Eclipse Plugin provides a syntax-highlighting text editor for the [Eclipse](http://www.eclipse.org) IDE.

-## User Installation
+## Installation

-For users, an update site is available at <http://www.birch-lang.org/eclipse/updates>.
+An update site is available at <http://www.birch-lang.org/eclipse/updates>.

 From within Eclipse, use *Help > Install New Software...*.
 Click the *Add...* button and enter this URL.
 Follow the prompts from there.
+The plugin should be automatically associated with the `*.bi` file extension.

+## Creating Birch projects in Eclipse

+Once a Birch project has been created from the command line with `birch init`:

+  1. Import it into Eclipse using *File > New > Makefile Project with Existing Code*.
+  2. Under *Project > Properties*, select *C/C++ Build* on the left.
+  3. Go to the *Builder Settings* tab and enter `birch` as the build command.
+  4. Go to the *Behavior* tab and enter `build` (or `install`, if preferred) next to the *Build (Incremental build)* checkbox.

-## Developer Installation
+## Installation for plugin developers

 To install the plugin, first ensure that your Eclipse environment has the appropriate components.
 Use *Help > Install New Software...*, and install: